-Pursuant to its charter, the Audit Committee may delegate authority to one or more independent members to grant pre-approvals of audit and permitted nonaudit services.
+Pursuant to its charter, the Audit Committee may delegate authority to one or more independent members to grant preapprovals of audit and permitted non-audit services.
 Unless otherwise provided by the Audit Committee, the Chairperson of the Audit Committee (provided such Chairperson is independent) is authorized to pre-approve audit and permitted non-audit services as necessary.
 Any pre-approvals made by the Chairperson or such other independent member of the Audit Committee to whom such authority has been delegated shall be presented to the full Audit Committee at its next scheduled meeting.
-Notwithstanding the foregoing, pre-approval is not necessary for minor non-audit services if: (i) the aggregate amount of all such non-audit services provided to the Company constitutes not more than 5% of the total amount of revenue paid by the Company to its independent registered public accounting firm during the fiscal year in which the non-audit services are provided; (ii) such services were not recognized by the Company at the time of the engagement to be nonaudit services; and (iii) such services are promptly brought to the attention of the Audit Committee and approved prior to the completion of the audit by the Audit Committee or by one or more members of the Audit Committee who are members of the board to whom authority to grant such approvals has been delegated by the Audit Committee.
+Notwithstanding the foregoing, pre-approval is not necessary for minor non-audit services if: (i) the aggregate amount of all such non-audit services provided to the Company constitutes not more than 5% of the total amount of revenue paid by the Company to its independent registered public accounting firm during the fiscal year in which the non-audit services; and (iii) such services are promptly brought to the attention of the Audit Committee and approved prior to the completion of the audit by the Audit Committee or by one or more members of the Audit Committee who are members of the board to whom authority to grant such approvals has been delegated by the Audit Committee.